 Buyer agrees to pay $1,000 more than the highest offer received by the seller, not to exceed a sales price of $315,000.

-An escalation clause isn't always the best option for the seller.
-Accepting an offer with an escalation clause means she can no longer issue multiple counteroffers to the other parties, nor can she continue to negotiate.
-The buyer has taken money off the table.
-The buyer was actually willing to go even higher, so the seller lost that $4,000.
+If the seller accepts the offer with the escalation clause, they can no longer issue multiple counteroffers to the other interested parties nor can they continue to negotiate with the highest bidder.
+If the buyer was actually willing to pay $315,000, the seller lost that $4,000.

-A seller who accepts a contract with an escalation clause will never know exactly how much higher the buyer might actually have bid.
+A seller who accepts an offer with an escalation clause will never know exactly how much higher the final price for the home might have gone.

-It could be in the seller's best interest to issue a counteroffer instead.
-A seller can make a different counteroffer to each buyer in some states, or sometimes to just one or two buyers.
-The seller generally has more options available in a multiple-counteroffer situation.
-Each counteroffer might ideally be weighed and analyzed separately.
+It could be in the seller's best interest to issue counteroffers instead of accepting the bid with the escalation clause.
+Depending on the state, a seller can make a different counteroffer to each buyer or sometimes to just one or two buyers.